pushpop-project/pushpop-plugin/README.md

 ## pushpop-plugin

-A template for creating [Pushpop](https://github.com/keenlabs/pushpop) plugins that are easily included in Pushpop projects.
+A template for creating [Pushpop](https://github.com/keenlabs/pushpop) plugins that can be published as gems and easily included in Pushpop projects.

-See [pushpop-github](https://github.com/pushpop-project/pushpop-github) for an example of a plugin.
+See [pushpop-github](https://github.com/pushpop-project/pushpop-github) for an example of a plugin/gem.

 ### Usage